Using a mobile device safely

-If you are at all unsure about the sensitivity of information or how to secure a mobile device then you must seek further advice from the CiCS Helpdesk before using it for University work.
+If you are at all unsure about the sensitivity of information or how to secure a mobile device then you must seek further advice from the IT Service Desk before using it for University work.

-We strongly recommend using the settings on the CiCS website to ensure that you get safe and reliable access to your University work.
-Instructions for accessing Google Apps (email, calendar and Drive) from your mobile device can all be found on our Google Apps web pages:
+Instructions for accessing Google Apps (email, calendar and Drive) from your mobile device can all be found on our Google Apps web pages.

-When installing new software and/or accessing online services they may request;
+When installing new Apps, software and/or accessing online services they may request;

-You must decide if the access being requested is appropriate.
+You must ensure that the access being requested is appropriate.
 For example, it is unlikely that a game really does require access to your University account.

-If you believe that the loss of the device presents a significant risk to sensitive information then you must contact CiCS immediately and report the loss as a potential information security incident:
+If you believe that the loss of the device presents a significant risk to sensitive information then you must contact us immediately and report the loss as a potential information security incident:

 If you have lost a personal device then you should report it to your mobile provider as soon as possible so your phone can be blocked.
 Notify the police and get a crime or loss reference number.

-If you have lost a University phone then let us know as soon as possible by contacting the CiCS Helpdesk.
+If you have lost a University phone then let us know as soon as possible by contacting the IT Service Desk.

 Before disposing of a mobile device, or handing it on to someone else, it must have all University information and University accounts removed from it.

-If you would like to discuss any specific requirements or questions then please contact the CiCS Helpdesk.
+If you'd like to discuss any specific requirements or questions then please contact the IT Service Desk.